 You can read and write forum posts offline.
 This is perfect while you're on the go.
 When you have an Internet connection, Retroshare will automatically sync forums with your friends.
 Decentralized forums are censorship resistant by design.

-Share your favorite links.
-See which links others like.
+Share your favorite pictures or links.
+See which pictures or links others like.
 Vote and discuss them using the built-in commenting system.

 Channels allow you to publish your files.
 You may subscribe to channels and automatically download the latest files; comment on files and spread them to your friends.